 Bingo nights are also a fun way to raise money, just ask Lillian who held a bingo day for us with her self-help group.
 After all, as Lillian rightly said “Who doesn’t love a bit of bingo?!
 We hired a hall and got the balls rolling.
 No one takes it too seriously – it’s just a lovely, fun time raising money for a fantastic cause.

 Raffles and auctions are a really good way to fundraise.
 They can be done as a standalone event in work or at school, or as part of a fun day or charity ball.
 Don’t be afraid to ask local businesses to donate prizes.

 Eyes down, phones away!
 First question – What is a great way to raise money for lung cancer?
 Answer – have a quiz night!
-You can do it yourself, or ask your local pub to host.
+You can do it yourself at home via video calls with friends, or ask your local pub to host.
 It’s a really simple way to fundraise.

 Take advantage of people’s sweet tooth and create a tuck shop.
 Take request from your colleagues and see what they would like the tuck shop to stock to maximise sales!
 All profits can then go to the charity.

 Contact your local supermarket by writing to the Charity or Community Champion at your local store and ask if you could arrange a bag packing service there.
 Then round up the troops and get packing.
 We can provide you with collection cans and donation buckets, as well as charity T-shirts.

 Ask your friends and family to make a donation to Roy Castle Lung Cancer Foundation instead of buying you a birthday present.
 It’s easy to set this up directly through Facebook and 100% of the money raised comes directly to us.

 Dress down days